 Maybe you were running late and fully aware that you were speeding.
 Or maybe you got a little too enthusiastic about the song you were jamming to and didn’t realize you were barreling down the interstate like a Nascar driver.
 Suddenly, you catch a glimpse of flashing blue and red lights in your rearview mirror, and your stomach starts doing cartwheels.
 You’ve been pulled over for speeding, which happens to almost all of us sooner or later.
 On the flipside, you could be reading this post because you’ve been the victim of a reckless driver.
-Here’s what you need to know about speeding and reckless driving laws in Oklahoma.
+Our Oklahoma City car accident attorney shares what you need to know about Oklahoma’s speeding and reckless driving laws.

 What Are the Two Types of Speeding Laws in Oklahoma?